 I have a small spray bottle of water nearby.
 When it gets really hot, I spray Honey’s paws and belly to give her relief.

 We don’t have unlimited water on board.
 But I imagine a damp towel could also be a comfortable bed if you have enough water to keep refreshing it as your dog’s body heat warms it up.
-And of course you can invest in high-tech cooling pads or evaporative cooling vests.
-(Anyone tried one?
+And of course you can invest in high-tech cooling pads (Amazon) or evaporative cooling vests.
+(Amazon) (Anyone tried one?
 Please share in the comments.)

 We bought a cooling mat for Honey.
 But she just didn’t like lying on it.
 So we resort to more old-fashioned ways of keeping her cool.
 Including one most people never think of.